mcollina/node-eps/XXX-asyncwrap-api.md

 // convention.
 const async_wrap = require('async_wrap');

-// List of asynchronous subsystems (e.g. CRYPTO or NET).
-Can be used for trace
-// filtering of events.
-const subsystems = async_wrap.subsystems;

-// Return the list of classes that can call init().
-For example, `TCPWRAP`. const classes = async_wrap.classes;

-// Pass in the class string passed to init() to retrieve the subsystem that
-// class is associated with.
-const subsystem = async_wrap.getSubsystemOf(class);

-// Return the id of the current parent.
-Useful for tracking state and
+// Return the id of the current execution context.
+Useful for tracking state
-// retrieving the handle of the current parent without needing to use an
+// and retrieving the handle of the current parent without needing to use an
 // AsyncHook().
+const id = async_wrap.currentId();

+// Pass in a handle and return that handles id.
+// TODO: handles need a standard way of extracting their ids if this is going
+// to work.
-const id = async_wrap.currentParentId();
+const id = async_wrap.getHandlesId(handle);

 // Retrieve a handle by its id.
 The id will have been passed to the init()
 // callback.
-Reason for this API is to prevent users from holding references
-// to the handles themselves.
-Thus possibly preventing GC from cleaning up
+This API exists to allow users to reference handles without
+// accidentally retaining a reference to that handle after all othre locations
+// have been cleaned up.
-// the handle and ever firing the destroy() callback. const handle = async_wrap.getHandleById(n);
+const handle = async_wrap.getHandleById(n);

-// XXX: API that allows you to get the API from an existing handle.
-This will be
-// necessary to retrieve the id for a given handle for APIs like
-// server.on('connection'.
-Investigate how plausible this is, and if it would
-// be useful.
-Possibly have it be a getter on the FunctionTemplate. const id = async_wrap.getHandleId(handle);

-// init() is called during object construction.
-The handle will have not
-// completed construction when this callback runs.
-So not all fields will have
-// populated.
-function init(id, type, parentId) { }

-// before() is called just before the handle's callback is called.
-It can be
-// called 0-N times for handles (e.g. TCPWRAP), and should be called exactly 1
-// time for requests (e.g. FSREQWRAP).
-// XXX: Why shouldn't the before callback be passed the callback that's about to
-// be executed.
-Or at least some other data about the callback.

-function before(id) { }

-// after() is called just after the handle's callback has finished, and will be
-// called regardless whether the handle's callback threw.
-If the handle's
-// callback did throw then hasThrown will be true. function after(id, hasThrown) { }

-// destroy() is called when an AsyncWrap instance is destroyed.
-In cases like
-// HTTPPARSER where the resource is reused, or timers where the handle is only
-// a JS object, destroy() will be triggered manually soon after after() has
-// completed.
-function destroy(id) { }

 // Create a new instance and add each callback to the corresponding hook. var asyncHook = new AsyncHook({ init, before, after, destroy });

-// Enable hooks for the current synchronous execution scope.
-This will ensure
-// the hooks are not in effect in case of multiple returns, or if an exception
-// is thrown.
-asyncHook.scope();

 // Allow callbacks of this AsyncHook instance to fire.
 This is not an implicit
 // action after running the constructor, and must be explicitly run to begin